Skip to Content

 What You’ll Need to Make Roasted Zucchini:

-• Parmesan cheese!
-Pre-grated is OK, but the fine dusting that you get from grating real Parmigiano Reggiano over the zucchini rounds with a microplane grater is unbeatable.
+• Parmesan cheese: Pre-grated is OK, but the fine dusting that you get from grating real Parmigiano Reggiano over the zucchini rounds with a microplane grater is unbeatable.

 How To Roast Zucchini

-1. Boldly crank your oven to 450°F.
+1. Boldly crank your oven to 450°F. High heat means crispy (not soggy) roasted zucchini.

 4. Grate parmesan cheese generously over the rounds.